 The big thing about the iPhone X is that it's a completely new design.
-Featuring a glass front and back like the new iPhone 8 models, the new iPhone X will come in two colours - Space Grey and Silver - and feature a polished stainless steel frame around the edge that shimmers and catches the light in the same way the stainless steel version of the Apple Watch does.
+Featuring a glass front and back like the new iPhone 8 models, the new iPhone X comes in two colours - Space Grey and Silver - and feature a polished stainless steel frame around the edge that shimmers and catches the light in the same way the stainless steel version of the Apple Watch does.

 It's a notably different feel to aluminium phones and that, combined with the weight that comes with it, gives the iPhone X the premium feel it needs.

 That edge-to-edge display is stunning with the top "notch" that's packed full of sensors the only thing interrupting the design.
 Apple has, perhaps more than any other manufacturer aimed to give you as much display as possible in the frame.
-Many of these phones - the Google Pixel 2 XL or new HTC U11+ for example - still have bezel top and bottom.
+Many of these phones - the Google Pixel 2 XL or HTC U11+ for example - still have bezel top and bottom.
 Even Samsung, who takes things in a different direction with curves at the edges of its Infinity Display, still has space top and bottom of the display, while Apple has a great uniformity to the remaining bezels - apart from the notch, of course.

 It's a refreshing new look for the iPhone, one that's likely to appeal to those who felt the old, unchanging, design was getting a little stale.
 This is Apple very much moving with the times, as more and more smartphones offer this new bezel-free approach, but also setting a new standard at the same time.

 Ditching the home button also has another side-affect, losing some of the iPhone's iconic visual design that has been with us for so long.
-The new design instantly dates the iPhone 8 models that were launched alongside the iPhone X. With this new design leading the way, there's a sense that the much-loved iPhone design of old will soon be retired.
+The new design instantly dates previous iPhones like the iPhone 8 models that were launched alongside the iPhone X. With this new design leading the way, there's a sense that the much-loved iPhone design of old will soon be retired.